Association for Canadian Studies in the United States (ACSUS)

-The Canadian Studies Network- Réseau d’études canadiennes is a bilingual organization dedicated to serving the purposes of scholars – including faculty, students, and independent researchers – involved in the study of Canada through Canadian Studies programs or within other disciplines at the post-secondary level in Canada.
+The Canadian Studies Network- Réseau d’études canadiennesopen_in_new(opens in new window) is a bilingual organization dedicated to serving the purposes of scholars – including faculty, students, and independent researchers – involved in the study of Canada through Canadian Studies programs or within other disciplines at the post-secondary level in Canada.
 The CSN-REC’s goal is to strengthen links, promote exchanges, and build new partnerships amongst Canadianists working in academic institutions in order to promote thriving Canadian Studies programs in Canada at both the undergraduate and graduate studies level, to facilitate professional connections with international Canadian Studies associations, and to foster critical teaching and research on Canada.

 Fulbright Canada facilitates and supports educational exchange between Canada and the United States.

-For more information on the Core Fulbright U.S. Scholar Program, click here.
 Fulbright Scholars are selected for their academic merit and leadership potential to teach, research, and exchange ideas.
 A full list of opportunities in Canada, including a Post-Doctoral Research Award and an All Disciplines Award can be found in the Catalog of Awards.

-Below are some highlights of the 13 awards available to Canada:
+Some highlights of the 13 awards available to Canada:

 - Research Chairs in Arts, Humanities, and Culture – Conduct research in one of a wide variety of disciplines in one of six Canadian universities.